Search for n-nbar oscillation in Super-Kamiokande: Introduction

-An important property of $n-\bar{n}$ oscillation is its dependence on a six quark operator, with a mass scaling of $m^{-5}$ instead of $m^{-2}$ as in the charged X and Y bosons that mediate nucleon decay in minimal SU(5).
-Therefore, the observation of a significant $n-\bar{n}$ oscillation signal at Super-Kamiokande would imply new physics at a scale of approximately 100 TeV, a factor of 10 larger than the maximum energies scheduled for study at the Large Hadron Collider (LHC).
+An important property of $n-\bar{n}$ oscillation is its dependence on a six quark operator, with a mass scaling of $M^{-5}$ instead of $M^{-2}$ as in the charged X and Y bosons that mediate nucleon decay in minimal $SU(5)$.
+Therefore, the observation of a significant $n-\bar{n}$ oscillation signal at Super-Kamiokande would imply new physics at a scale of approximately 100 TeV, a factor of 10 larger than the maximum energies scheduled for study at the Large Hadron Collider.

-The previous best 90 \% C.L. lifetime limits for bound neutrons are from IMB with 1.7 and 2.4 $\times 10^{31}$ yrs.~\cite{ref4} in two different analyses, Kamiokande with $4.3 \times 10^{31}$ yrs. in oxygen~\cite{ref5}, and Soudan 2 with $7.2 \times 10^{31}$ yrs. in iron~\cite{ref6}.
-The current best limit on the oscillation time of unbound neutrons is given by ILL (Grenoble) as $0.86 \times 10^{8}$ sec~\cite{ref7}.
+The previous best 90 \% confidence level (C.L.) lifetime limits for bound neutrons are from IMB with 1.7 and 2.4 $\times 10^{31}$ year~\cite{ref4} in two different analyses, Kamiokande with $4.3 \times 10^{31}$ year in oxygen~\cite{ref5}, Soudan 2 with $7.2 \times 10^{31}$ year in iron~\cite{ref6}, and Frejus with $6.5 \times 10^{31}$ year in iron~\cite{ref9}.
+The current best limit on the oscillation time of unbound neutrons is given by ILL (Grenoble) as $0.86 \times 10^{8}$ seconds~\cite{ref7}.
 The lifetime limit for bound neutrons can be converted to the $n-\bar{n}$ oscillation time for free neutrons by the relationship

-where $\tau_{n-\bar{n}}$ and $T_{n-\bar{n}}$ are the oscillation time of a free neutron and the lifetime of a bound neutron, and $R$ is the nuclear suppression factor, for which theoretical estimates are given in the literature~\cite{ref21}\cite{ref22}.
-In this paper, we describe the results of our neutron-antineutron oscillation search in Super-Kamiokande I. No positive signal was observed, but from our data we obtained a lower limit on the lifetime of a neutron in oxygen of $1.89\times10^{32}$ yrs (90\% C.L.), which is about 4.5 times larger than the previous highest experimental limits.
+where $\tau_{n-\bar{n}}$ and $T_{n-\bar{n}}$ are the oscillation time of a free neutron and the lifetime of a bound neutron, and $R$ is the nuclear suppression factor, for which theoretical estimates are given in the literature~\cite{Friedman_and_Gal}.

+In this paper, we describe the results of our neutron-antineutron oscillation search in Super-Kamiokande.
+No positive signal was observed, but from our data we obtained a lower limit on the lifetime of a neutron in oxygen of $1.9\times10^{32}$ year (90\% C.L.), which is about four times larger than the previous highest experimental limits.